View Robert Neelon's Obituary on PostandCourier.com and share memories

 |

 Robert Michael Neelon Summerville - Robert Michael Neelon, 71, of Summerville, South Carolina, husband of Cheryl Clement Neelon, died Saturday, May 25, 2019.
 His Funeral Service will be held Saturday, June 1, 2019 at 10:00 am in St. John The Beloved Catholic Church, 28 Sumter Avenue, Summerville, SC.
 The family will receive friends Friday, May 31, 2019 from 6:00 pm to 8:00 p.m. in J. HENRY STUHR, INC., NORTHWOODS CHAPEL, 2180 Greenridge Road, North Charleston, SC.
-Robert was born June 25, 1947 in Milton, Massachusetts, son of the late John Neelon and Teresa Langlois Neelon.
-He served in the United States Army and worked in sales in the marine industry.
-He is survived by his wife, Cheryl Clement Neelon; two sons, Patrick Neelon of Wilmington, NC and Kyle Berryman (Katie) of Monticello, AR; three grandchildren: Ely and Kylie Berryman and Kylie Qualls all of Monticello, AR; two sisters, Marie Connelly (William) and Kathie Chase; three brothers: Kenny Neelon (Barbara), Jack Neelon (Ann) and Paul Neelon (Barbara); his first wife, Mary Neelon of Wilmington, NC; and many nieces and nephews.
-He was predeceased by his parents, two sisters, Suzanne and Patricia.
 In lieu of flowers, memorials may be made to , 5900 Core Road, Suite 504, North Charleston, SC, 29406.
 A memorial message may be sent to the family by visiting our website at www.jhenrystuhr.com.
 Visit our guestbook at www.legacy.com/obituaries/ charleston